0xPARC/0xparc-intro-book/src/ec.typ

-A multivariable generalization of @ddh is that if $g_1, ..., g_n in E$ are a bunch of randomly chosen points of $E$ with order $q$, then it's computationally infeasible to find
+A multivariable generalization of @ddh is that if $g_1, ..., g_n in E$ are a bunch of randomly chosen points of $E$ with order $q$, then it is computationally infeasible to find
 $(a_1, ..., a_n) != (b_1, ..., b_n) in FF_q^n$ such that
 $ a_1 g_1 + ... + a_n g_n = b_1 g_1 + ... + b_n g_n. $
 (Remember that $q approx 2^(256)$ is very large.)

 #definition[
-  In these notes, if there's a globally known elliptic curve $E$ and points $g_1, ..., g_n$ have order $q$ and no known nontrivial linear dependencies between them, we'll say they're a _computational basis over $FF_q$_.
+  In these notes, if there is a globally known elliptic curve $E$ and points $g_1, ..., g_n$ have order $q$ and no known nontrivial linear dependencies between them, we will say they are a _computational basis over $FF_q$_.
 ] <comp_basis>

 #remark[
-  This may horrify pure mathematicians because we're pretending the map
+  This may horrify pure mathematicians because we are pretending the map
   $ FF_q^n -> FF_q " by " (a_1, ..., a_n) |-> sum_1^n a_i g_i $
   is injective,
   even though the domain is an $n$-dimensional $FF_q$-vector space and the codomain is one-dimensional.
   This can feel weird because our instincts from linear algebra in pure math are wrong now.
-This map, while not injective in theory, ends up being injective *in practice* (because we can't find collisions).
+This map, while not injective in theory, ends up being injective *in practice* (because we cannot find collisions).
   And this is a critical standing assumption for this entire framework!
 ]

-This injectivity gives us a sort of hash function on vectors (with "linearly independent" now being phrased as "we can't find a collision").
+This injectivity gives us a sort of hash function on vectors (with "linearly independent" now being phrased as "we cannot find a collision").
 To spell this out:

 #definition[